-You'll also notice in Exhibit 1.1 that the suicide rate of both black and white young men dropped in the early 2000s.
-Can you think of a sociological reason to account for this trend?
-Is it less stressful being a teenager today than it was 10 or 20 years ago?
+You'll also notice in Exhibit 1.1 that the suicide rates of both black and white young women has consistently been lower than those of young men.
+Can you think of a sociological reason to account for this fact?
+Is it less stressful being a teenage girl than a teenage boy in this society?